-Generally vapes can be classed into two categories: desktop and portable.
-Desktop Vaporizers are bigger machines that will generally stay in your home and as it's not too convenient to move them around you may wish to have it housed permanently somewhere.
+Generally, vapes can be classed into two categories: desktop and portable.
+Desktop Vaporizers (usually referred to as 'tabletop vaporizers' in the US) are bigger machines that will generally stay in your home and as it's not too convenient to move them around you may wish to have it housed permanently somewhere.
 It's worth running through use cases for your vape before making a decision.

 Desktop vapes are powerful machines that can provide a very satisfying user experience.
-The most popular desktop vaporiser is the Volcano, which uses a bag system to fill and dispense vapor.
+The most popular desktop vaporizer is the Volcano, which uses a bag system to fill and dispense vapor.

 Desktop pieces can be used as a 'statement piece' and can feel more social as it sits atop the coffee table in your living room, however portable vapes offer unparalleled convenience without having to trade off on the technology.
 If you're in a position to be able to, maybe you will want both!